About Legacy Craft

 Samantha’s Story

 As a young child, I was faced with many deaths.
 The first loss I experienced was my Grandfather, whom I loved immensely.
 He died in 2001, when I was seven years old.
-In that same year, I also lost two Great-Grandparents, witnessed my brother live through a life threatening illness at age five, and lost my first pet unexpectedly.
+In that same year, I also lost two Great-Grandparents, witnessed my brother live through a life threatening illness at age four, and lost my first pet unexpectedly.
 I was faced with mortality at a formative age, and since then I have been intrigued with mortality, death and grief.
 After many years of wanting to work in the funeral industry, I got my first job as a Funeral Directors Assistant in 2023.
-After finally being in the industry, it was affirming to realise that I could work in this space, as you never know until you’re faced with death and grief in ways I never had been before.
+Once I was finally in the industry, it felt affirming to realise that I could do this work, as it’s something you can only understand when you’re faced with death and grief in new and intimate ways.
 After a couple of years, I realised that I desired to be involved in the whole end of life and death process, rather than the ‘after’.
 I yearned to be involved in the education, conversation, support and experience holistically.
 I completed End of Life Doula Certificate with Preparing the Way, and begun to fulfill my calling as a Mortality Doula.

 Training and Experience: